hithmast/mdelh/README.md

 - Ensure your API token has the necessary permissions to query the MDE API.
 - This script is intended for educational purposes.
 Use it responsibly, especially when handling sensitive data.

+Here's the section for the `README.md` file:

+---

+## Future Updates

+- **CSV Output**: Implement functionality to write query results to a CSV file for easier data management and analysis.
+- **Logging**: Add comprehensive logging to capture output details and errors, providing better traceability and debugging capabilities.

 ## License

 This script is provided under the MIT License.
 See `LICENSE` for details.